stefanct/realtimeify/README.md

 * reverts all temporary changes above

+* alternatively, soft_realtimeify() can be used to engage a subset of above without drastic consequences on performance and power usage.
+It locks memory, uses realtime scheduling and fixates the affinity of the calling thread.

 ## Usage
 	int benchmark(int argc, char **argv) {
 		// allocate any memory used below